 These tanks are generally large-volume welded vessels that are built to API 650 standard.
 In order to accommodate large volumes at low set pressures, these valves have ports that are greater in area than the inlet or nozzle connection.

 The low setting required necessitates weight loading the valve as opposed to spring loading.

-Because of the above, a pressure/ vacuum valve requires approximately 100% over set pressure in order to reach full opening of the valve.
+Because of the above, a pressure/ vacuum valve requires approximately 100% over-set pressure in order to reach the full opening of the valve.